datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TSCulmination-Work-With-NDVI-and-Met-Data-In-R.md

 {% include _toc.html %}

-##About
+## About
-This lesson is a culmination activity for the end of the lesson series on [tabular time series data in R ]({{ site.baseurl }}self-paced-tutorials/tabular-time-series) and as part of a
+This tutorial is a culmination activity for the end of the lesson series on [tabular time series data in R ]({{ site.baseurl }}self-paced-tutorials/tabular-time-series) and as part of a
 [spatio-temporal Data Carpentry workshop ]({{ site.baseurl }}self-paced-tutorials/spatio-temporal-workshop).